 What’s the Purpose of Solana’s Proof of Stake System?

-Solana’s PoS is designed for quick confirmation of the current sequence of transactions produced by the PoH generator, for voting and selecting the next PoH generator, and punishing misbehaving validators.
+Solana’s Proof of Stake is designed for quick confirmation of the current sequence of transactions produced by the PoH generator, for voting and selecting the next PoH generator, and for punishing misbehaving validators.
 Unlike traditional blockchains, transactions in Solana are not batched into blocks.
 Rather, blocks are broken up into smaller batches of transactions known as entries.
 A block in the context of Solana is simply the term used to describe the sequence of entries that validators vote on to achieve confirmation.
 Validators within Solana’s PoS consensus model are the entities responsible for confirming if these entries are valid.

-How to participate in Solana staking?
+How to Participate in Solana staking?

 Stakers delegate Solana’s native token SOL to validators to help increase these validators’ voting weight.
 Such action indicates a degree of trust in the validators.
 Stakers delegate to ensure validators cast honest votes and hence ensure the security of the network.
 If a network malfunction is detected, halting will occur and culprits will be penalized.
 The details on how this is assessed will change over time as specific slashing rules and penalties are under protocol’s active exploration.

 To participate in staking, it’s important to differentiate between the two different accounts that exist in Solana.
 The account necessary for delegating stake to a validator’s vote address account is the stake account.
 The stake account can be used to delegate tokens to validators on the network to potentially earn rewards for the owner of the stake account.
 The validator nodes that this stake is delegated to have the opportunity to vote on the current state and PoH height by signing a transaction into the PoH stream.
 No minimum delegation amount is set, meaning anyone can participate.
-Delegating stake is a shared-risk shared-reward financial model that may provide returns to holders of tokens delegated for a long period.
+Delegating a stake is a shared-risk shared-reward financial model that may provide returns to holders of tokens delegated for a long period.
 This is achieved by aligning the financial incentives of the token-holders (delegators) and the validators to whom they delegate.
 The more stake a validator has delegated to them, the more often this validator is chosen to write new transactions to the ledger.

 Each epoch of Solana’s staking lasts roughly two days.
-An epoch is the time in which a sequence of leaders are selected to append entries to the ledger.
+An epoch is the time in which a sequence of leaders is selected to append entries to the ledger.
 The warm-up period is the timeframe before the staked amount is counted as stakable balance.
 During this period, some portion of the stake is considered “effective”, the rest is considered “activating” and is not eligible to earn rewards until fully activated.
 Changes occur on epoch boundaries.
 The cooldown period is the timeframe before the newly un-delegate tokens are available to withdraw.
 Once a stake is deactivated, some part of it is considered “effective”, and also “deactivating”.
 As the stake cools down a portion of it continues to earn rewards and be exposed to slashing, but eventually becomes available for withdrawal after the full period is complete.

 The network pays rewards from a portion of network inflation.
-The rewards per epoch is fixed and must be evenly divided among all staked nodes according to their relative stake weight (stake proportional) and participation.
-Staking yields are based on the current inflation rate, total number of SOL staked, and individual validator uptime and commission.
+The rewards per epoch are fixed and must be evenly divided among all staked nodes according to their relative stake weight (stake proportional) and participation.
+Staking yields are based on the current inflation rate, the total number of SOL staked, and individual validator uptime and commission.
 A validator’s commission fee is the percentage fee paid to validators from network inflation.
 Validator uptime is defined by a validator’s voting.
-One vote credit is earned for each successful validator vote and are tallied at the end of the epoch for reward calculation.
+One vote credit is earned for each successful validator vote and votes are tallied at the end of the epoch for reward calculation.

 What are the requirements for validating?